corneliusbrandt/MV_Final_Project/README.md

 ## Utilize Docker Compose to run the program

-First things first, make sure the project ROS2 workspace is in a folder named `gesturebot\_ws`.
+First things first, make sure the project ROS2 workspace is in a folder named `/gesturebot_ws`.
 This is what will be mounted in the 'volumes' directive!

 Now run the following in the terminal of your choice: